n0sys/TryHackMe-Writeup/Wonderland/README.md

 The Mad Hatter will be here soon.
 [Detaching after vfork from child process 38426]
 ```
 Our program is creating a child process.
 So what other thing is actually being executed here?
-After searching around about it, I found that its possible to follow and catch the child process with gdb.
-First we break at the instruction which is executing the child process (which is instruction system at <+43>) and right after it.
-After reaching the first one, we write in gdb the following command, then we continue
+After searching around about it, I found that its possible to follow and catch the child process with GDB.

+First we break the instruction which is executing the child process (which is instruction 'system' at <+43>) and break aswell the instruction right after it.
+After reaching the first break, we write in gdb the following command and we continue
 ```
 set follow-fork-mode child
 (gdb) c